 I feel…well, I feel great.
 Comfortable in my own skin.
 A feeling I haven’t had in a very long time.
-Is this the result of the medication or could it be the placebo effect?
+Is this the result of medication, could it be the placebo effect, or just me being me?
 Again, only time will tell.
 Whatever it is, I am giving myself permission to enjoy it. 🙂

-Dr Neumeister told me that they are in need of more volunteers for this and other PTSD related studies.
-Some of these studies simply involve brain imaging, while others include the administration of new medications that are being developed to specifically treat PTSD…all based on scientific evidence, not blind theories.
+Some of these studies simply involve brain imaging, while others include the administration of new medications that are being developed to specifically treat PTSD.

 For those who might be interested in participating in any of these studies, click here to what is available.
 You can contact NYU regarding the studies through the contact information available on those pages; only you can ultimately decide whether participation is the right choice for you.

 Read, ask questions…then ask even more questions.
 Make an informed decision, and do it with your own well-being in mind.

 As for me?
 I have the next five days all to myself, so I’m going to explore this great city!